Utah grandma, 83, receives karate black belt from Chuck Norris - East Idaho News

 Utah

-SALT LAKE CITY (KSL.com) — Carole Taylor may be 83, but she now has a fifth-degree black belt in karate — an honor she received from Chuck Norris himself.
+SALT LAKE CITY (KSL) — Carole Taylor may be 83, but she now has a fifth-degree black belt in karate — an honor she received from Chuck Norris himself.

 The Utah woman’s passion for martial arts began 15 years ago at the age of 68, when she started taking her 11-year-old granddaughter to lessons.